meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 then you may need to spend a while reading the docs to really understand what's going on.

 ### A special mention - Not using a framework
-If there's a handful of common frameworks in your language of choice and you chose not to use one then I would consider this a novel choice.
-There's a good chance you'll end up creating an `ad hoc and informally-specified implementation of a framework`.
+If there's a handful of common frameworks for your language and you chose **not** to use one then I would consider this a novel choice.
+There's a good chance you'll end up creating an [`ad hoc and informally-specified implementation of a framework`](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule).
 This will be new to any developer you hire as it only exists within your team or company.

 ### Are the patterns common yet?
 For example is functional programming popular in your language of choice?
 Has it always been popular or is it